Elk Grove Village, Illinois: Incorporation and planned community

 In the 1970s, the village developed land west of the expressway in Schaumburg Township along with industrial development into Addison Township.
 New apartment communities were constructed in Elk Grove Village along Tonne Road and Ridge Avenue.
 These developments have since been sectioned, and some converted to condominium homes.
 The village saw continuous residential, commercial, and industrial growth during the 1980s.
 However, Lively Junior High School was no longer necessary and saw fast-declining enrollment numbers.
 It was shut down by the school district, leased to Elk Grove Park District, and remodeled to become the Jack E. Claes Pavilion Recreation Facility.
 School District 59 built administrative offices at the site.

 In 1982, Elk Grove Village was briefly in the national spotlight with one of the first reported deaths in the Chicago Tylenol murders case with the death of 12-year-old Mary Kellerman, who died after taking a Tylenol capsule that was laced with potassium cyanide.
 The case led to the development of more stringent FDA regulations around tamper-evident technology.

 In the 1990s and 2000s, the village embarked on a series of beautification and redevelopment programs which included the installation of a clock tower at Village Hall, installation of brick-paved crosswalks in residential areas, new landscaping in boulevards and other public lands, and installation of retro-themed street lights.

 In 2006, Elk Grove Village became one of the first municipalities in Illinois to enact a public smoking ban, and in 2008 became one of the first Chicago suburbs to use red light cameras.
-In June 2010, Elk Grove Village's Municipal Administration and Public Safety Complex was LEED Gold Certified by the US Green Building Council.
+In June 2010, Elk Grove Village's Municipal Administration and Public Safety Complex was LEED Gold Certified by the U.S. Green Building Council.

 Geography

-According to the 2021 census gazetteer files, Elk Grove Village has a total area of 11.66 sqmi, of which 11.60 sqmi (or 99.51%) is land and 0.06 sqmi (or 0.49%) is water.
+According to the United States Census Bureau, the village has a total area of 11.838 sqmi, of which 11.781 sqmi is land and 0.057 sqmi (0.48%) is water.